dalinjun/build-tools/README.md

 Included by the base makefile.

+Adds the `documentation` target which renders PlantUML files into PNG.

 Adds the `help` target which shows a list of available targets and a short explanation of their usage.
 Add a line starting with `#info:` after a make target to include it in the help.